melbaa/summarize_consumes/readme.txt

 Installing from source on windows:

+This is only needed if you don't want to use the binary from the Releases section and prefer to use the source code.

 To create a virtualenv with the project in the current directory python -m venv venv